Suruks/flexi/README.md

 #### Numerical parameters:

 * **-sX:**  (-s0 to -s5) **Speech style**, from formal to informal
-  trying to mimic a normal person at -s2, cringe hazard at levels exceeding -s3
+  typical ChatGPT at -s0, trying to mimic a normal person at -s2, cringe hazard at levels exceeding -s3
 * **-dX:** (-d0 to -d5) **Level of detail**
   how short or long will be the answer
 * **-tX:** (-t0 to -t5) **Technical complexity**